Looking to Guest Post at Writers Helping Writers?

 - Ads for products and services

 - Articles from writers promoting essay writing services

 - Articles focused on academia and student life

-We are an education-focused resource for writers.
-Posts we accept target an aspect of writing, publishing, marketing or promotion and offer fresh insight to our readers.
-That said, we favor articles on improving one’s writing craft, and especially those that are important topics many writers wrestle with but are not often discussed.
+We focus on articles that empower, educate, and help fiction writers improve their skills.
+Posts should target an aspect of writing, publishing, marketing, or promotion and offer fresh insight to our readers.
+That said, we favor articles on writing craft, especially topics writers wrestle with but are not often discussed.

 To find out if we’ve already covered your idea, you can do a search or browse previous blog posts by category.
-These functions can be found at the top or in the right-hand sidebar of the home page.
+These functions can be found at the top or in the right-hand sidebar of any blog page.

 We’re looking for posts by writers and industry professional who wish to share their knowledge and experience.
 Rights remain with the guest poster as we don’t pay for material.
 We will also entertain reprints if the material is exceptional.

 The average post at Writers Helping Writers is 800-1000 words long.

 Because our blog is used by many teachers with students in the classroom, our posts need to maintain a PG rating.
-Please keep this in mind when it comes to language choices and overall topics.
+Please keep this in mind when it comes to language and overall topics.

 Due to the large number of writing blogs out there and the advice that’s generously being shared, we want to make sure we aren’t recycling the same old tips.
 The content we post needs to be fresh, providing ideas and information that is in some way new or profound.

 Your post should be practical and accessible to all levels of writers.
-Be sure to include some tips for how writers can apply the new knowledge you’re sharing.
-Links to further information and resources are also encouraged.
+Be sure to add some tips for how writers can apply the new knowledge you’re sharing.
+Up to two related external links can be included within the body of the post.

 Submitted posts should be edited and typo-free.
 If your content requires major editing, we will pass, so take your time and only send your best work.